christophhart/hise_documentation/introduction/hise-interface/sampler-workspace/sample-settings.md

 summary:  The Settings of the Sampler Module
 author:   Christoph Hart
 modified: 18.03.2019
-index: 01
+index: 04
 ---
 ![sampler-table](/images/custom/sampler-settings.png)

-The Settings for the Sampler Module.
-They set how the sampler engine treats your samples with Disk IO-, Voice-, Group- and Playback Settings.
+Although not part of the Sample Workspace, the Sampler settings can be quite important to adjust the samplers Disk IO-, Voice-, Group- and Playback Settings to your needs.
+You can find them with clicking on a Sampler module and selecting the **Sampler Settings** tab.

 ## Disk IO Settings